alexjane19/shahanshahi_date/README.md

 }
 ```

 Jalali and Gregorian objects are immutable.
 So using operators and methods will give you  new object and does not manipulate the object in place, like String objects.
-Almost all other objects in shamsi_date library are immutable too.
+Almost all other objects in shahanshahi_date library are immutable too.

 You can access `year`, `month`, `day`, `hour`, `minute`, `second` and `millisecond` through getters on Jalali or Gregorian dates.
 You can get week day number of Jalali and Gregorian by using `weekDay` getter.
 Week days range from 1 to 7.
 Jalali week starts with `Shanbe` and Gregorian week starts with `Monday`.
 Month length can be accessed using `monthLength` getter.
 Month length is sensitive to leap years. you can check if the year is a leap year by `isLeapYear()` method.
 Julian day number is also accessible through `julianDayNumber` getter. for example: